Estimating Time Delays between Signals under Mixed Noise Influence with Novel Cross- and Bispectral Methods: Simulations

-The present study is split into three experiments: In the present Section (Section \ref{sec:expGauss}), we contrast the outcomes of TDE protocols for Gaussian and non-Gaussian noise environments.
+The present study contains three experimental sections: in the present section, we contrast the outcomes of TDE approaches for temporally uncorrelated (white) Gaussian and non-Gaussian noise environments.
 We also provide a qualitative analysis of the cross-correlogram, the phase spectrum, and the bispectral hologram for each noise setting.
-In \textit{TDE in Presence of (mixed) Noise with Auto-Correlation} (Section \ref{sec:expcolor}), we repeat the analysis for auto-correlated non-Gaussian noise sources.
-We model this using two superimposed alpha-band and pink noise random processes.
-In \textit{TDE in Electrophysiological Data} (Section \ref{sec:expreal}), we test the efficacy of our TDE protocols on a small electrophysiological dataset where signal time-delays are to be expected.
+In Section \ref{sec:expreal} (\textit{Electrophysiological Data}), we test the efficacy of our TDE approaches on a small electrophysiological dataset where signal time-delays are to be expected.
+Finally, in Supplementary Section~\ref{sec:expcolor} (\textit{Simulations with Auto-correlated Noise}), we repeat analyses of Section~\ref{sec:expGauss} for auto-correlated non-Gaussian noise sources.
+All analyses were performed in MATLAB\textregistered\ R2020b (9.9.0.
+1467703).
+The source code for this project will be made openly available upon publication.